 Kyrgyzstan Travel – Top 10

 And if those pictures convince you to plan your next holiday, check out my Destination Guide to Kyrgyzstan with many more photos and detailed planning information.

-Interested in travel to Kyrgyzstan, you may also like our travels in Kazakhstan.
+- Interested in travel to Kyrgyzstan, you may also like Dave and Deb’s travels Kazakhstan.

 Altyn Arashan is an isolated valley east of Issyk-Kul Lake.
 Famous for its hot springs, it is also a great place to hike.
 Imagine those horses trotting past you all at once!